 Holy Cross Catholic Primary School

-I would like to warmly welcome you to our lovely School.
-In December 2016 we were graded as ‘Outstanding’ by Ofsted.
-The report declared ‘Pupils are excited about learning’ and ‘Pupils make outstanding progress in a range of curriculum subjects, including English and mathematics’.
+I would like to warmly welcome you to our lovely School graded as ‘Outstanding’ by Ofsted and the Diocese of Southwark.
+Our Ofsted report declares ‘Pupils are excited about learning’ and ‘Pupils make outstanding progress in a range of curriculum subjects, including English and mathematics’.

 Holy Cross is a Catholic School and our faith is at the heart of all we do.
 All staff work in partnership with parents to ensure that our children are happy, well behaved, motivated and academically fulfill their true potential.
 We are constantly striving to raise standards and are not complacent about our successes.
 Holy Cross is more than just a school, it is a community, an oasis in the middle of south east London where children are cherished and nurtured and high expectations are held and met by all.